ShaneCurcuru/menotomymatters/_posts/2020-09-09-thursday-events.md

 The [Facebook event page](https://www.facebook.com/events/1735452759938483/) shows this event will start at 3:45pm on the [opposite side of Mass Ave](https://goo.gl/maps/vAKPJuNdmcX67tZz9) from Town hall, to counter-protest the Arlington Backs the Blue rally.
 Organizers ask for attendees to bring masks, food, water, and noisemakers as they attempt to drown out the rally across the street.

 It is hosted by [Solidarity Against Hate - Boston](https://www.facebook.com/NoHateInBoston/).

+## Counter Rally - 4pm, First Parish Unitarian Universalist

+The [church's event page](https://firstparish.info/events/counter-rally/) shows this event will start at 4pm on the [First Parish front lawn](https://goo.gl/maps/KW5ecdx8MmCYbg6z6).
+They acknowledge the other rallies, and ask any attending their event to avoid confrontations with Back the Blue.

+It is hosted by [Revs.
+Erica and Marta](https://firstparish.info/our-staff/) of the First Parish Unitarian Universalist church.

 ## Other Coverage